facelessuser/Rummage/docs/src/markdown/usage.md

 `r`   | Regex, Regex\ + \Backrefs                  | [Search backwards.](#regex-engine-flags)
 `p`   | Regex, Regex\ + \Backrefs                  | [Use POSIX matching.](#regex-engine-flags)
 `F`   | Regex, Regex\ + \Backrefs, Re\ + \Backrefs | [Format style replacements.](#common-regular-expression-flags)

-## Backrefs (Extended Regex Escapes)

-Rummage has the option of using a special wrapper called Backrefs around Python's Re or the 3rd party Regex module.
-Backrefs was written specifically for use with Rummage and adds various additional back references that are known to some regex engines, but not to Python's Re or Regex modules.
-The supported back references actually vary depending on the engine being used as one may already have similar support.
-You can enable extended back references in the **Preferences** dialog under the [Regular Expressions Module](#regular-expression-modules) panel.

-To learn more about the added back references when using Backrefs, read the official [Backrefs documentation][backrefs].

 #### Backups